Running out of gift ideas for that minimalist loved one who is, therefore, impossible to buy for?

 Something you read or watched that touched you or maybe changed your life

 The most powerful part of this gift idea is to include a note that not just explains why you chose this book for them but also gives them permission to pass it along once they’ve read it.

 The book that fits that bill for me is Your Money or Your Life.
 I wish I’d found it a lot earlier in my life.
 It completely changed the way I looked at money and work.

 Favourite Homemade Treats

-Back when we were first making our way in the world (and completely broke) my bestie made me a big batch of my favourite treat, Anzac Biscuits, for my birthday.
+Back when we were first making our way in the world (and completely broke) my bestie made me a big batch of my favorite treat, Anzac Biscuits, for my birthday.
 It’s now many years later and I still remind her how much I loved that gift.

 You can present your treats in any number of ways including a decorative tin, a mason jar or the ultimate frugal packaging a recycled container – my Anzacs were presented in an empty ice-cream container!

 The key point here is that it’s your loved one’s favorite homemade treat.